LoopKit/loopdocs/docs/operation/algorithm/temp-basal.md

 As mentioned at the beginning of this section, the process of determining whether a temporary basal should be issued is repeated every 5 minutes.

-## Temporary Basal Rate Calculation Examples
+## Temporary Basal Rate Calculation Example

-To illustrate how the Loop calculates the temporary basal rate to issue, consider the calculation for the following scenarios:
+To illustrate how the Loop calculates the temporary basal rate to issue, consider the calculation for the following scenario:

-### Increase Temporary Basal Rate

 * $BG_{eventual} = 200\frac{mg}{dL}$
 * $BG_{target} = 100\frac{mg}{dL}$